 The Ley Monetaria y Financiera (Monetary and Financial Law) was enacted in November 2002 and sets forth the rules and policies governing the Republic's monetary and financial systems.
 The primary goal of the Monetary and Financial Law is to maintain a stable currency and a sound financial system.
 The Monetary and Financial Law also created the Monetary and Financial Administration, which regulates the monetary and financial system.
+The Monetary and financial system.
 The Monetary and Financial Administration is composed of the Junta Monetaria (Monetary Board), the Central Bank and the Superintendency of Banks.